Financial-Times/origami/components/o-spacing/MIGRATION.md

 ## Migration

-### Migrating from v3 to Origami 3
+### Migrating from v3 to o3-foundation@3

 o-spacing is now replaced by [o3-foundation](../o3-foundation/README.md).

 One of the major changes in Origami 3 is the removal of Sass, we now use plain CSS for Origami components.

-This guide will update to the latest version of o3-foundation (v3).
+This guide will update to o3-foundation@3.
 Be sure to check [o3-foundation's migration guide](../o3-foundation/MIGRATION.md) for any further updates.

 To migrate o-spacing, ensure o3-foundation is installed: